 Most American Express cards come with some sort of lost or delayed baggage insurance.
 They include some no-fee cards, like the Hilton HHonors card, and many of the midlevel and premium travel cards, such as the Premier Rewards Gold card and the Delta Reserve card.

 To be eligible for the benefit, you need to purchase your tickets with the Amex card that offers the coverage.
-If your bag is lost or damaged, you’ll typically get up to $500 per bag.
-Delayed bags usually qualify for $100 a day for up to three days.
+If your bag is lost or damaged, you’ll typically get up around $500 per bag.
+Delayed bags usually qualify for around $100 a day for up to three days.

 Depending on the issuer, you may get some luggage coverage with a standard Visa card.
 All Visa Signature cards, on the other hand, come with up to $3,000 in coverage for lost or damaged bags and $100 a day for up to three days for delayed bags.